mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

-We did manage to write an inference API for our model using FastAPI library.
-We hosted the trained model on a Google Cloud Storage bucket, allowing our backend script to load it during initialization.
+We did manage to write an inference API for our model using the FastAPI library.
+We hosted the trained model in a Google Cloud Storage Bucket, allowing our backend script to load it during initialization.
 The API includes the `\inference\` endpoint that accepts image uploads, processes them to identify starfish, and returns the results as a JSON response containing bounding boxes and confidence scores.

-Additionally we automated the build of the Docker image required for the backend script.
-Every commit to the main branch triggers an automatic build of the Dockerfile.
+Additionally we automated the build of the Docker image required for deploying the backend.
+Every commit to the main branch triggers an automatic build of the Dockerfile and automatic pushing to the Artifact Registry.
 This simplified our workflow and minimized potential deployment errors.

-Furthermore we built a frontend for this API using the `streamlit` library.
-Now we can visually inspect the model's perdictions and analyze the distribution of confidence scores.

 ### Question 24